 Sleeping accommodation is rather shabby in Bago

 According to the travel guide, the place to stay in Bago is a motel where they provide thorough travel information.
 However, my trishaw driver tells me that this is just about the dirtiest guesthouse in the city.
 After inspecting 3 rooms, I have to admit that these are the most miserable and dirty places I have encountered on my journey so far.
 So I do not need any persuasion from my driver to take me to another guesthouse where they show me a more expensive place which I decide to rent.

 Air conditioning only working limited hours

-Later in the day, I learn that the air conditioning only works from 11 p.m., luckily I still have a working fan, the temperature in this city is darn hot.
+Later in the day, I learn that the air conditioning only works from 11 pm.
+Luckily I still have a working fan, the temperature in this city is darn hot.
 And it does not end with this malfunction.
-The lighting and other electrical facilities are also reduced; only the emergency lighting functions, the rest just as well after 11 p.m. when everyone is already sleeping.
+The lighting and other electrical facilities are also reduced; only the emergency lighting functions, the rest just as well after 11 pm, when everyone is already sleeping.
 This is another example – as I already experienced in Yangon – of Myanmar clearly having serious issues with electric power supplies.

 Arranging a trip in Bago for tomorrow

 My trishaw driver appears to guide tourists on a motorcycle.
-A little later, I meet him again to listen to his proposals for a trip in the area of Bago.
+We agree to meet again a little later to listen to his proposals for a trip in the area of Bago.
 He offers me an almost full-day program.
 It all sounds pretty good and with decent background information.
 His price is also reasonable, so I decide to hire his services tomorrow.
 After all, I do trust the guy, as earlier in the day he correctly informed me about the condition of the guesthouses in town.

 Better to stay sober tonight